What We Are Learn On This Post

 Test Design Coverage:

-The basic idea behind this metric is that, for every function in the software system, you should have a test case that checks if it works properly.
+The basic idea behind this metric is that you should have a test case for every function in the software system that checks if it works properly.

 On the other hand, if you have few tests that check many functions (for example, 80% coverage), your testing strategy is very poor, and your software might be tested too lightly.